pimlie/nuxt-lambda/README.md

 #### Remarks about `/redirect` page

 `serverless-http` up to `v2.3.1` contains a [bug](https://github.com/dougmoscrop/serverless-http/pull/137) which causes Nuxt.js redirections to fail unless a previous header has been set

+#### Remarks about `/nuxt-icon.png` file

+This file should only return a 200 for the full and connect handlers and the `with-static` config.
+The checksums wont be the same due to differences in last-modified times

 ### Running the benchmarks